 These short walks help both you and your dog adjust to the high altitude.
 Take five to ten minutes every thousand meters (or few thousand feet) and walk around to help adjust to the thin air.
 Monitor your pup’s breathing and energy level to make sure she’s not overdoing it.
 While we stopped several times during our ascent to the Chilean altiplano, we still suffered for several days after arrival.
 Ideally, taking several days to arrive to extreme altitude is the way to go.

 Over the first few days in high altitude, limit the amount of exercise you give your pup.
 It’s not the day to head out on a 10-mile hike.
-We tested Sora by letting her run around in an enclosed sport court (because she’s a terrible off-leash dog!) and kept an eye on her panting level.
+We tested Sora by letting her run around in an enclosed sport court and kept an eye on her panting level.
 During our hike to Rainbow Mountain in Peru, we stopped often to rest and offer Sora water (and catch our own breath!).

 Signs of Altitude Sickness